Aonodensetsu/prev_gen/WIKI.md

 # Classes
 Each entry below is a class you can import from this library
-(except the palette, that entry is needed to explain the usage)
+(except the palette, that entry is needed to explain the usage modes)

 ## Palette:
 ### The colors you want to convert to an image